cagov/data-infrastructure/docs/code/working-with-snowflake-objects.md

 * **Streamlit dashboards**: Streamlit dashboards allow for interactive data visualizations which can be shared with the organization.

-A downside of these objects is that it is more difficult to track, version and maintain high code quality for them.
+A downside of these objects is that it is more difficult to track, version, and maintain high code quality for them.
 This document includes some recommendations and best practices for working with notebooks and Streamlit dashboards within Snowflake.